-The Trans strategy was developed to Despite this increase in transphobia, support FRIDA's journey to better resourcing trans femicide, and violence against and engagement with trans-led and transtrans people, and despite being centered groups, including our own grantee under-resourced, Trans organizing partners and the wider trans movement. has undergone significant growth Through it, we hope not only to improve the over the last years, with activists all way that we, as a funder, show up for the over the world fighting for the right to trans movement, but also to inspire other self-determination, access to health funders in their processes. care, legislative change, and social FRIDA has been supporting many LGBTQIA+ acceptance for trans people. groups throughout the years, however, we In this context, resourcing trans cannot say that if FRIDA funds LGBTQIA+ movements is not only a responsibility groups, it automatically funds transthat we have as a feminist funder, but related organizing.
-It often happens that also a political stance that recognizes more traditional LGBTQIA+ organizations, the historical contributions of the although they have trans realities included trans community to the gender justice in their mission, don't always prioritize trans in, and even though progress has been movement, as well as a declaration for comade in certain countries, globally, creating a future where young feminists in issues in the same way as issues related to sexual orientation.
+The Trans strategy was developed to support FRIDA's journey to better resourcing and engagement with trans-led and transcentered groups, including our own grantee partners and the wider trans movement.
+Through it, we hope not only to improve the way that we, as a funder, show up for the trans movement, but also to inspire other funders in their processes.

+FRIDA has been supporting many LGBTQIA+ groups throughout the years, however, we cannot say that if FRIDA funds LGBTQIA+ groups, it automatically funds trans-related organizing.
+It often happens that more traditional LGBTQIA+ organizations, although they have trans realities included in their mission, don't always prioritize trans issues in the same way as issues related to sexual orientation.
 This is why, while it is important to recognize these efforts and continue to prioritize funding LGBTQIA+ organizations, focused efforts on trans-led groups and trans organizing are also needed.